gillianlyle/simple-search/README.md

 ## Future development
 There are quite a few things that i would like to develop further within this mini project

+1. Add debounce to stop handleChange firing with every keystroke
-1. Separate the API call
+2. Separate the API call
-2. Add Cypress E2E tests
+3. Add Cypress E2E tests
-3. Increase code coverage throughout the application
+4. Increase code coverage throughout the application
-4. Continue to add typechecking with PropTypes
+5. Continue to add typechecking with PropTypes
-5. Implement pagination (try with paged API)
+6. Implement pagination (try with paged API)
-6. Try fetching data from Twitter API
+7. Try fetching data from Twitter API

 --------